-Are you concerned about your prostrate, or sexually transmitted diseases or about your overall health as a Man?
+Are you concerned about your prostate, or sexually transmitted diseases or about your overall health as a Man?
 You may want to see a Urologist.
-You can call Clinic One at 01-5009233 to schedule an appointment with our team Urologist.
+You can call Clinic One Kathmandu at 01-5400400 to schedule an appointment with our team Urologist.

-Urologists are professional physicians that specializes in the diagnosis and treatment of infection or condition involving male reproductive system and urinary tract diseases in both men and women.
+Urologists are professional physicians that specialize in the diagnosis and treatment of infection or condition involving the male reproductive system and urinary tract diseases in both men and women.

 The urinary tract includes kidneys, uterus, bladder, urethra and adrenal glands.
-If a general physician suspects any infection on these internal organs, the patients may be referred to an urologist.
+If a general physician suspects any infection on these internal organs, the patients may be referred to a urologist.

-Symptoms that indicate that you should see an Urologist are –
+What are the symptoms that indicate that you should see a Urologist?

-- Frequent urination and or a burning pain while urinating
+- Frequent urination and or burning pain while urinating

 - Difficulty in urinating

-- Incontinence: lack of voluntary control over urination or defecation.
+- Incontinence: lack of bladder control or defecation.

 - Pelvic Pain

-Urologist also diagnose the condition where the patient have no control over their urinary bladder and has involuntary leakage of urine.
-It is most common problem in both men and women.
+The urologist also diagnoses the condition where the patient has no control over their urinary bladder and has involuntary leakage of urine.
+It is the most common problem in both men and women.

 BPH refers to the enlargement of the prostate, which is noncancerous.
-It is a condition in men which affects them more as they grow older.
+It is a condition in men that affects them more as they grow older.
 It can lead to Urinary tract infections, bladder and kidney problems.
-The symptoms varies according to the size of enlargement of the prostate.
-It is better to seek immediate medical attention, if you are not able to pass any urine.
+The symptoms vary according to the size of the enlargement of the prostate.
+It is better to seek immediate medical attention if you are not able to pass any urine.

 - Prostate cancer